Some Notes on the Effects of Residential Segregation, and Spatial Isolation:

 Prof. Rosenfeld simulation of segregation and isolation indices

 * Political isolation: a residentially isolated minority cannot make political alliances with other groups- their local political needs do not overlap with anyone else's.
 Massey and Denton cite the example of the closure of fire stations in the ghettos of New York.
-Because the fire stations in the Black neighborhoods only served Blacks, it was easier for New York City government to close them.
+Because the fire stations in the Black neighborhoods only served Black local residents, it was easier for New York City government to close them.

 Massey and Denton

 * Lani Guinier pushes the political argument a bit further.
 In the aftermath of the Voting Rights Act (1965), the decennial process of districting has, under court orders, undertaken a kind of reverse- gerrymandering, which draws districts to maximize the number of 'minority- majority' districts, that is the number of districts that are majority Black.
-This means that there are more Black elected officials, but even more political isolation between Blacks and Whites.
+This means that there are more Black elected officials, but even more political isolation between Black residents and White residents.

 Lani Guinier